It's time to focus on sustainable leather sourcing and one of the most complex supply chains in the apparel and footwear industries.

 Why Focus on Leather?

 The key distinction between sustainable and unsustainable leather lies in the methods used during the processing stage.
-And while leather is processed this way, it significantly harms the environment, threatening future industry sustainability.
+When leather is processed using environmentally harmful methods, it can cause significant environmental damage and threaten the long-term sustainability of the industry.

-For retailers dealing in leather, the question arises: What steps can we take to move closer to a net-zero future?
+For retailers dealing in leather, the question arises: What steps can we take to move closer to a sustainable future?

 The major problems with leather production are deforestation, water consumption, chemical use, and pollution.